Zinc

 Zinc is needed, among other things, for the building of proteins, the growth and development of tissue, and the proper functioning of the defense and immune system.

-Zinc is found in small amounts in many different foods, such as meat, cheese, grain products, nuts, and shellfish.
+Zinc is found in small amounts in many different foods, such as meat, cheese, grain products, nuts, and shellfish and crustaceans.

-As far as is known, there is no zinc deficiency or zinc surplus here with us.
+As far as is known, there is no zinc deficiency or excess here in our region.

 - What is zinc?